Sidmaz666/dotfiles/animated_wallpapers/README.md

 ## Live Wallpapers, Animated Wallpapers using Feh
 ## Convert GIFs or Video to png's
+#### Use the following command to extract all the frames from a gif

-### Use convert -verbose -coalesce input.gif output.png
+convert -verbose -coalesce input.gif output.png

 ![preview](https://github.com/Sidmaz666/dotfiles/blob/main/animated_wallpapers/preview.gif?raw=true)